The War of the Worlds (1938 radio drama): Plot summary

 A live connection is established to a field artillery battery in the Watchung Mountains.
 Its gun crew damages a machine, resulting in a release of poisonous black smoke, before fading into the sound of coughing.
 The lead plane of a wing of bombers from Langham Field broadcasts its approach and remains on the air as their engines are burned by the heat ray and the plane dives on the invaders in a last-ditch suicide attack.
 Radio operators go active and fall silent: although the bombers manage to destroy one machine, the remaining five spread black smoke across the Jersey Marshes into Newark.

-Eventually, a news reporter broadcasting from atop the Broadcasting Building describes the Martian invasion of New York City – "five great machines" wading the Hudson "like [men] wading through a brook", black smoke drifting over the city, people diving into the East River "like rats", others in Times Square "falling like flies".
-He reads a final bulletin stating that Martian cylinders have fallen all over the country, then describes the smoke approaching his location until he suffocates and collapses, leaving only the sounds of the city under attack in the background.
+Eventually, a news reporter transmitting from atop the Broadcasting Building describes the Martian invasion of New York City – "five great machines" wading the Hudson "like [men] wading through a brook", black smoke drifting over the city, people diving into the East River "like rats", others in Times Square "falling like flies".
+He reads a final bulletin stating that Martian cylinders have fallen all over the country, then describes the smoke approaching his location until he coughs and apparently collapses, leaving only the sounds of the panicked city in the background.
 A ham radio operator is heard calling, "2X2L calling CQ, New York.
 Isn't there anyone on the air?
 Isn't there anyone on the air?
 Isn't there... anyone?"

-After a period of silence announcer Dan Seymour says:
+After a few seconds of silence, announcer Dan Seymour breaks in with a standard programming statement:

 You are listening to a CBS presentation of Orson Welles and the Mercury Theatre on the Air, in an original dramatization of The War of the Worlds by H. G. Wells.
 The performance will continue after a brief intermission.
 This is the Columbia Broadcasting System.

-The last third of the program is performed in a standard radio drama format consisting of dialogue and monologue.
-It focuses on Professor Pierson, who survives the attack on Grovers Mill and is attempting to make contact with other humans.
-In Newark, he encounters an opportunistic militiaman who holds fascist ideals and declares his intent to use Martian weaponry to take control of both species; saying that he wants no part of "his world", Pierson leaves the stranger with his delusions.
-His journey ends in the ruins of New York City, where he discovers that the Martians have died – as with the novel, they fell victim to earthly pathogenic germs, to which they had no immunity.
+After the break, the remainder of the program is performed in a more conventional radio drama format of dialogue and monologue.
+It focuses on Professor Pierson, who has survived the attack on Grovers Mill and attempts to make contact with other humans.
+In Newark, he encounters an opportunistic militiaman who holds fascistic ideals and declares his intent to use Martian weaponry to take control of both the invaders and their human slaves.
+Saying he wants no part of "his world", Pierson leaves the stranger with his delusions.
+His journey ends in the ruins of New York City, where he discovers the Martians have died – as in the novel, they fell victim to earthly pathogenic germs, to which they had no immunity.
 Life returns to normal, and Pierson finishes writing his recollections of the invasion and its aftermath.